Product licensing

 License types

-You can purchase a perpetual license or a subscription-based (or term-based) license.
-Both license types include separate terms and pricing.
-When either license type expires, you must renew your license to continue using the application.
-Subscription licenses do not affect products with perpetual licenses installed on the same server.
+You can purchase a subscription-based (or term-based) license.
+When the subscription license expires, you must renew your license to continue using the application.

 You can upgrade to a larger tier license to support additional nodes.
 Contact SolarWinds Sales for details.

-The following table provides a comparison of both license types.
+The following table provides a description of subscription licenses.
 See Flexible Licensing Options for details about subscription licensing for selected SolarWinds products.